Jarring back-to-school ad hopes to bring an end to mass shootings

-(WPRI) — A powerful, heart-stopping PSA created by Sandy Hook Promise is shedding light on school shootings.
+(WPRI) — A powerful, heart-stopping PSA created by Sandy Hook Promise is shedding light on violence in schools.

-The new advertisement – called “Back-To-School Essentials” – hopes to raise awareness for signs of violence in children, hopefully bringing an end to deadly school shootings.
+The new advertisement called “Back-To-School Essentials” hopes to raise awareness for signs of violence in children and bring an end to deadly school shootings.

 The message is simple: “School shootings are not inevitable.
 They are preventable.”